-The goal is excellence in every classroom.
+Southwestern College strives for excellence in every classroom.
 Excellence includes creating and sustaining environments for transformational teaching and learning.
 This means the curriculum may be both supportive and challenging.
 Ultimately the goal is to prepare students to become successful as reflective practitioners of counseling and art therapy.

-Southwestern College's mission, Transforming Consciousness through Education, is implemented in the classroom, during practicum and throughout internship.
-As part of this transformational process, faculty are asked to mindfully attend to students with and hold them in unconditional positive regard.
+Southwestern College's mission, Transforming Consciousness through Education, is implemented during the entire life cycle of the student journey through their program.
+As part of this transformational process, faculty and staff are asked to mindfully attend to students and to hold them in unconditional positive regard.